OpenACCUserGroup/OpenACCV-V/README.md

 test each small segment of the functionality of the language as described in the OpenACC specification V2.5.

 In order to run the suite, we have provided a Python script, infrastructure.py that can be run.
-The script can be invoked with the command (once Python has been loaded into your enironment) >python infrastructure.py -c=<config_input_file> -o=<output_file>
+It is recommended to use Python 3.3 or later.
+Once Python has been loaded into your environment, the script can be invoked with the command  >python infrastructure.py -c=<config_input_file> -o=<output_file>

 An input configuation file with instructions can be found in the repository as well in init_config.txt.
 A single, non-existent file should be given for the output and the testsuite will be run according to the settings in the configuration file.